Disodium methyl arsonate

-Disodium methyl arsonate (DSMA) is the organoarsenic compound with the formula CH3AsO3Na2.
+Disodium methyl arsenate (DSMA) is the organoarsenic compound with the formula CH3AsO3Na2.
 It is a colorless, water-soluble solid derived from methanearsonic acid.
 It is used as a herbicide.
 Tradenames include Metharsinat, Arrhenal, Disomear, Metharsan, Stenosine, Tonarsan, Tonarsin, Arsinyl, Arsynal, and Diarsen.

 The EPA states that all forms of arsenic are a serious risk to human health and the United States' Agency for Toxic Substances and Disease Registry ranked arsenic as number 1 in its 2001 Priority List of Hazardous Substances at Superfund sites.
 Arsenic is classified as a Group-A carcinogen.
 The EPA states that:

 The EPA also states that, while contaminated soil poses a serious risk to health, arsenic frequently mobilizes from soils and other sources, ending up in water where it is even more of a toxicity issue.